pmndrs/react-spring/readme.md

 This lib inherits React-motions api (Spring -> Motion, from -> defaultStyles, to -> styles) while you can feed it everything animated can take in as well as allowing for native animations.

+## Default rendering

+Like React-motion by default we'll render the receiving component on every frame as it gives you more freedom to animate whatever you like.
+In this mode you can animate everything, styles, native props, react props, contents.

 ```jsx
 import { Spring } from 'react-spring'